Matt’s Drum Lessons aims to teach you to become, not only a drummer, but a complete musician.

 Motivation and Learning Strategies – free PDF Download

-Whether you are the parent of a young and enthusiastic beginner, or a veteran with a renewed interest, we tailor the lessons to your personality and learning style while making sure that all the important elements of musicianship are covered and integrated into a practice routine.
-I will design your practice list for you and with your interests and input in mind.
+Whether you are the parent of a young and enthusiastic beginner, or a veteran with a renewed interest, we tailor the lessons to your personality and learning style while making sure that all the important elements of musicianship are covered and integrated into a practise routine.
+I will design your practise list for you and with your interests and input in mind.

-There are five broad areas in a healthy practice routine:
+There are five broad areas in a healthy practise routine:

 - Understanding Music.
 (Theory)